jspiegel22/REP-CURS/PORT-5000-README.md

 - Node.js child_process for starting Next.js
 - Standard HTTP server for handling incoming requests
 - WebSocket proxying for live reload functionality

-## Requirements

-- http-proxy npm package (`npm install http-proxy`)
-- Node.js environment (provided by Replit)
-- Next.js application configured with `npm run dev` script

-## Modifying the Solution

-If you need to modify the proxy behavior:

-- Adjust timeouts in the scripts if Next.js takes longer to start
-- Modify CORS headers if you're experiencing cross-origin issues
-- Change binding addresses if needed for your specific network setup